Vendiel/daresay-a11y/posts/link-to-main-content.md

 ---
 id: link-to-main-content
-title: Provide a link to skip to the main content as the first focusable link on the page.
+title: Provide a link to skip to the main content as the first focusable link on the page
 tags:
   - Navigation
 reqs: